 CITIC Titanium, founded in 2002, is a new high-tech enterprise specialised in R&D, production and sale of high-grade chloride process TiO2.
 CITIC Titanium has a capacity of 60,000 tonnes/year of chloride Titanium Dioxide.
 At the same time, it has mastered both fluidised chlorination and molten salt chlorination techniques.
 Its product quality is among the best in the world.
 Titanium dioxide, CITIC Titanium’s major product, is widely used in industries closely related to the development of the national economy, including coatings, paints, paper, plastic, rubber, chemical fibres, ceramics and electronics.

-CITIC Metal indirectly holds a 5% interest in Brazilian miner CBMM, which produces about 80% of the world’s ferroniobium.
-Through the partnership, CITIC Metal has exclusive distribution rights on this resource in China.
-CITIC Metal primarily supplies ferroniobium to medium and large steel mills as it is used in the production of high strength and high-performance steels.
+CITIC Metal indirectly holds a 5% interest in Brazilian miner CBMM, which is the world’s largest manufacturer of ferroniobium products.
+CITIC Metal primarily supplies ferroniobium to medium and large steel mills as it is used to produce high strength and high-performance steels.
 In 2020, CITIC Metal's ferroniobium trading volume increased to about 34,100 tonnes, accounting for an approximate 80% share of the Chinese market.

 * Required Fields

 Subject:CITIC Limited | Home